killercentury/docker-iojs-bower-grunt/README.md

 * [`onbuild`](https://github.com/killercentury/docker-iojs-bower-grunt/blob/master/onbuild/Dockerfile)
 * [`onbuild-production`](https://github.com/killercentury/docker-iojs-bower-grunt/blob/master/onbuild-production/Dockerfile)

+(The onbuild-production image forces a production flag on bower install due to the current version hasn't accepted it via environment variable yet.
+However, there is no forced production flag on npm install, since most people use grunt which is installed as devDependencies.)

 ## Examples
 Following commands are examples that show you how to develop your application inside a container environment or run it inside the same environment on CI.
 (Some arguments may not be required depending on your actual use case.)